Margaret Boden: Career

 Boden was appointed lecturer in philosophy at the University of Birmingham in 1959.
 She became a Harkness Fellow at Harvard University from 1962 to 1964.
 She then returned to Birmingham for a year before moving to a lectureship in philosophy and psychology at the University of Sussex in 1965, where she was appointed as reader, then professor in 1980.
 She was awarded a PhD degree in social psychology (with a specialism in cognitive studies) by Harvard in 1968.

 She credited reading "Plans and the Structure of Behavior" by George A. Miller with giving her the realisation that computer programming approaches could be applied to the whole of psychology.

 Boden became Dean of the School of Social Sciences in 1985.
 Two years later she became the founding dean of the School of Cognitive and Computing Sciences (COGS), precursor of the university's later Department of Informatics.
 From 1997 she was a research professor of Cognitive Science in the department of informatics, where her work encompassed the fields of artificial intelligence, psychology, philosophy, and cognitive and computer science.

 Boden became a fellow of the British Academy in 1983 and served as its vice president from 1989 to 1991.
 Boden was a member of the editorial board for The Rutherford Journal.

 In 2001 Boden was appointed Officer of the Order of the British Empire for her services in the field of cognitive science.
 The same year she was also awarded an honorary doctor of science from the University of Sussex.
 She also received an honorary degree from the University of Bristol.
 A PhD scholarship that is awarded annually by the department of informatics at the University of Sussex was named in her honour.

 Media

 In October 2014 and January 2015, Boden was interviewed by Jim Al-Khalili on the BBC Radio Four programme The Life Scientific.

 In February 2017, Boden, along with other researchers, participated in a debate organized by the British Academy on the readiness of humans to develop romantic relationships with robots.

 Personal life and death

 Boden was married to John Spiers, a writer and publisher, from 1967 until 1981.
 They had a son and a daughter.

-Boden had a faible for the colour purple and the Cook Islands, spending vacations there for 30 years.
+Boden had a fondness for the colour purple and the Cook Islands, spending vacations there for 30 years.
 She died in Brighton on 18 July 2025, at the age of 88.